Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Maps show outdoor signal projections based on tower locations.
 They don't account for:

-Building materials.
 Concrete, metal, and Low-E glass windows significantly weaken indoor signal.
-A location that looks solid on the map may have poor indoor coverage in thick-walled buildings.
+A solid-looking map location may have poor indoor coverage in thick-walled buildings.

-Terrain.
 Hills, valleys, and dense forest block signal.
-If you're in a rural or mountainous area, real-world coverage can be significantly worse than the map shows.
+In rural or mountainous areas, real-world coverage can be significantly worse than the map shows.

 Step 4 — The best way to actually test coverage